Ty-Cyr/tui_lib/README.md

 - Added a write function to TuiTerminal
 - Added a set_font_settings_passive to TuiTerminal

+### 0.1.5

+- Added Debug Implementations to Structs

 ## Testing

 When writing tests for this library be sure to ensure the tests are running on a single thread.
 Some functions rely on coordinated input and output.
 Rust's parrellel tests can create race conditions that throw off the results.